Home » Canning and Preserving » Small Batch Refrigerator Dill Pickles

 Instructions

-• Heat the vinegar, kosher dalt, and sugar in a small saucepan.
-Bring to a boil over high heat and stir to dissolve the salt and sugar.
-Remove from the heat, add the water and stir.
-Cover the brine and place in the refrigerator until cool.
+• Make and cool the brine.
+Combine the vinegar, kosher salt, and sugar in a small saucepan.
+Bring to a boil over high heat, stirring to dissolve the salt and sugar.
+Remove from heat and add the cold water.
+Stir to combine, cover the saucepan, and place it in the refrigerator to cool.

-• While the brine is chilling, prepare the cucumbers by slicing into rounds, spears, or halves.
-Smash the garlic cloves in half but do not mince or chop.
+• Prep the veggies.
+Slice the cucumbers into rounds, spears, or halves while the brine is chilling.
+Smash the garlic cloves in half, but do not mince or chop.

-• Cover the jars and place in the refrigerator.
-Allow them to chill at least a day before eating so that the flavor can develop.
-Will keep in the fridge 2 months.
+• Chill and store.
+Cover the jars with lids and put them in the fridge.
+Let the pickles chill for at least a day before eating to let the flavors develop.
+The pickles will stay good in the fridge for up to 2 months.

 Notes